ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-basic-controls/Interactive-marker-basic-controls.rst

         server_->setCallback(int_marker.name, std::bind(&BasicControlsNode::processFeedback, this, _1));
     }

-The creation of the interactive marker is analogous to the previous examples, just that the interaction mode for one of the controls is set to MOVE_ROTATE.
+The creation of the interactive marker is analogous to the previous examples, just that the interaction mode for one of the controls is set to ``MOVE_ROTATE``.

 7. Chess Piece
 ^^^^^^^^^^^^^^

 .. image:: images/chess_piece.png

-Click and drag the box or the surrounding Ring to move it in the x-y plane.
+Click and drag the box or the surrounding Ring to move it in the ``x-y`` plane.
 Once you let go of the mouse button, it will snap to one of the grid fields.
-The way this works is that the basic_controls server running outside of RViz will set the pose of the Interactive Marker to a new value when it receives the pose from RViz.
+The way this works is that the ``basic_controls`` server running outside of RViz will set the pose of the Interactive Marker to a new value when it receives the pose from RViz.
 RViz will apply the update once you stop dragging it.